-As a small to medium-sized business owner, it is essential that you are at least familiar with the Generally Accepted Accounting Principles (GAAP) framework.
+As a small to medium-sized business, it is essential that you are at least familiar with the Generally Accepted Accounting Principles (GAAP) framework.
 This framework includes both the Accounting Standards for Private Enterprises and the International Financial Reporting Standards (IFRS).

 As a business owner in Canada, you can choose to either follow the ASPE or the IFRS accounting standards to keep track of your business finances.
 However, choosing between the two requires a deeper understanding of what these accounting standards mean to your business.

 What Is ASPE?

 ASPE stands for Accounting Standards for Private Enterprise and is quite a recent introduction to the world of Canadian finance.
 First introduced in 2009, ASPE has become especially popular amongst Canadian small business owners thanks to its more simplistic accounting procedures that are well suited to the accounting needs of private enterprises.